JACK AND THE BEANSTALK (first version)

 feeding time, and he walked all around sniffing and snuffing, and peeping

-and prying into all corners and places where he thought anyone might be hidden; then at last
+and prying into all corners and places where he thought anyone might be hidden;

 he thought he must have made a mistake, and that it was his dinner